ccelest1/frontend-masters/dq.md

     - Learning about TS combined with a popular fe framework like react
         * Questions to answer
             - Why are static types useful?
+                * static types are useful because we are able to leave greater intent on a given coded file in order to mitigate ambiguity, as a result can turn errors in building from runtime to compile time (arguments are required to be followed)
             - What kind of problems do static types help catch with coding ?
+                * aid with optimizing development (compile -> runtime)
+                * detects values that may be potentially absent, breakage around contracts/constraints, non-finished refactoring
 - After learning, practice by building a SPA that renders
     - understand ts compiler, how jsx gets converted to js, write code with typescript in react